 Delegates pointed to China as the "elephant in the room."
 Growth in the world's second largest economy has slowed, relatively speaking, to 3%, which inevitably impacts oil prices.
 But the real impact of China is likely still to be felt.
 "In April 2020, China came in and hoovered up the whole market and then suddenly that demand disappeared," one delegate explained.
-Beijing's strategy is inherently volatile, so expect this approach to impact oil products going forward, although how this will are expected to have a global value of \$15bn in 2030, climbing from \$220mn in 2021.
-The Middle play out is not clear.
-East's impressively efficient adaption to the Plus, intensifying momentum behind the global International Maritime Organization's (IMO) ruling on low sulfur fuel oil (LSFO) from January 2020 energy transition and the call for 'fuels of the future' will influence today's oil product market, - arguably one of the biggest shifts in shipping especially as nations, including the UAE, strive to fuels in nearly a century - led to greater visibility hit Net Zero targets by mid-century.
-For one, the and new benchmarks.
-Delegates expect aviation Middle East's large aviation market and associated to have a similar journey, though establishing fuel trades will increasingly need to keep pace new benchmarks will be a medium to long-term with the climate agenda.
-This includes greater endeavor only.
+Beijing's strategy is inherently volatile, so expect this approach to impact oil play out is not clear.